 Sneha Madhavan-Reese is the author of the poetry collection Observing the Moon.
-Her poems have appeared in literary magazines in Canada, the US, Australia, and Bosnia and Herzegovina, as well as in The Best Canadian Poetry in English 2016.
-Her essay “My Poetic Education” appeared in Winter 2017 as part of The New Quarterly’s Falling in Love with Poetry series (issue 141).
+Her poems have appeared in publications in Canada, the US, Ireland, Iraq, Australia, South Africa, and Bosnia and Herzegovina, including Alaska Quarterly Review, Arc Poetry Magazine, The Fiddlehead, Literary Review of Canada, The Moth, New Contrast, The New Quarterly, Rabbit Poetry Journal, Rattle, Global Poetry Anthology 2015, and The Best Canadian Poetry in English 2016.
+Her essay “My Poetic Education” appeared in 2017 as part of The New Quarterly’s Falling in Love with Poetry series.
+Her second collection is forthcoming from Brick Books in 2023.

-She is the 2015 winner of Arc Poetry Magazine's Diana Brebner Prize and was nominated for a 2018 National Magazine Award.
-Other prizes she’s been shortlisted for include the Alfred G. Bailey Prize (2013), The Malahat Review’s Far Horizons Prize for Poetry (2014), the Montreal International Poetry Prize (2015), and The Malahat Review’s Open Season Award for Poetry (2018).
+She is the 2015 winner of Arc Poetry Magazine's Diana Brebner Prize, was shortlisted for the 2015 Montreal International Poetry Prize, and received an honourable mention at the 2018 National Magazine Awards.
+Other prizes she’s been shortlisted for include the Alfred G. Bailey Prize (2013), The Malahat Review’s Far Horizons Prize for Poetry (2014), The Malahat Review’s Open Season Award for Poetry (2018 & 2022), and The Fiddlehead’s Ralph Gustafson Poetry Prize (2020).
+She was named a Hot Ottawa Voice in 2014 by the Tree Reading Series and was nominated for a Pushcart Prize in 2021 by Understorey Magazine.

-Sneha earned her bachelor's degree in mechanical engineering, with minors in literature and chemistry, from MIT in 2000, and she completed her master's degree in mechanical engineering at the University of Michigan in 2002.
-She lives with her husband and their three children on the traditional and unceded territory of the Algonquin Nation (Ottawa, Ontario).
+Sneha earned a bachelor's degree in mechanical engineering, with minors in literature and chemistry, from MIT in 2000, and she completed a master's degree in mechanical engineering at the University of Michigan in 2002.
+She lives with her husband and their three children in Ottawa, Ontario — traditional unceded Algonquin Anishinaabeg territory.

 Sneha is a member of the League of Canadian Poets.
 She gratefully acknowledges the financial support of the City of Ottawa, the Ontario Arts Council, and the Canada Council for the Arts.